joinpursuit/Pursuit-Core-Web/full_stack_express/intro-to-express-response/README.md

 ### In Terminal

-- navigate to your Desktop or other convenient folder
+- Navigate to your Desktop or other convenient folder
 - `git status` to make sure you are not already in a `git` repository
 - `mkdir intro-to-express`
 - `cd intro-to-express`

-We use the npm "`init`" command to create a **package.json** file for our application.
+We use the npm `init` command to `init`ialize our project.
+It will create a **package.json** file for our application.
 This file is the meta-data about our project.
 Who wrote it?
 What kind of scripts can we run?
 What are the dependencies we are using?

 This command prompts us for a number of things, including the name and version of the application and the name of the initial entry point file (by default this is **index.js**).
 For now, we will just accept the defaults: